katnes/kcd/README.md

 ## What it is

-This is a WIP for a personal website I can use to showcase my work- everything from web development, graphic design, and illustration.
+DEPRECIATED --This is a WIP for a personal website I can use to showcase my work- everything from web development, graphic design, and illustration.
 It's a freetime prject so updates can be expected slowly.